Presenter: Lissa Power-deFur, PhD, CCC-SLP

-Because of the education standards movement, school-based SLPs find they are asked to relate to their state's standards.
-The Common Core State Standards (CCSS) are the most common standards, adopted in over 40 states.
-This course will briefly review the history of the standards and present a method for analysis of standards to plan for intervention for students with speech sound disorders.
+This course will briefly review the history of the CCSS and present a method for analysis of standards to plan for intervention for students with speech sound disorders.
 The method begins with analysis of grade level standards, with a focus on those that may be challenging for children with speech sound disorders.
-Analysis of student strengths and needs and the communication expectations of the classroom follow.
-Using this information, SLPs plan intervention to enable the student to be successful in attaining the standards.
-Two speech sound disorder case studies are included.
-Appropriate for grades K-12 (ages 5-18).
-Case studies are based on elementary grades.
-Offered for 0.1 ASHA CEUs – 1 contact hour.
+Next, is analysis of student strengths and needs and the communication expectations of the classroom.

 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.